Hungerford Bridge and Golden Jubilee Bridges: History

 The first Hungerford Bridge, designed by Isambard Kingdom Brunel, opened in 1845 as a suspension footbridge.
 It was named after the then Hungerford Market, because it went from the South Bank, specifically a northern point of Lambeth, soon close to London Waterloo station to that place on the north side of the Thames, specifically to the market (later Charing Cross Station) about 200 yards or metres east of Trafalgar Square partly in the parish of Saint Martin in the Fields, Westminster, the spire of which can be seen from the bridge.

-In 1859 the original bridge was bought by the railway company extending the South Eastern Railway into the newly opened Charing Cross railway station.
+In 1859 the original bridge was bought by the Charing Cross Railway Company, which was extending the South Eastern Railway into its new Charing Cross railway station.
 The railway company replaced the suspension bridge with a structure designed by Sir John Hawkshaw, comprising nine spans made of wrought iron lattice girders, which opened in 1864.
 The chains from the old bridge were re-used in Bristol's Clifton Suspension Bridge.
 The original brick pile buttresses of Brunel's footbridge are still in use, though the one on the Charing Cross side is now much closer to the river bank than it was originally, due to the building of the Victoria Embankment, completed in 1870.
 The buttress on the South Bank side still has the entrances and steps from the original steamer pier Brunel built on to the footbridge.

 To compensate for the removal of the footbridge, walkways were added on each side, with the western one later being removed when the railway was widened.
 Another walkway was temporarily added in 1951 when an Army Bailey bridge was constructed for the Festival of Britain.
 In 1980 a temporary walkway was erected on the western side while the eastern railway bridge and walkway were refurbished.
 It is one of three bridges in London to carry pedestrians and rolling stock; the others being Fulham Railway Bridge and Barnes Bridge.

-The footbridge gained a reputation for being narrow, dilapidated and dangerous; it was the scene of a murder in 1999.
+The footbridge gained a reputation for being narrow, dilapidated and dangerous; it was the scene of a murder in June 1999.
 In the mid-1990s a decision was made to replace the footbridge with new structures on either side of the existing railway bridge, and a competition was held in 1996 for a new design.